 Many sources can cause indoor air pollutants within a building.
 They include: combustion sources, fire damage, building materials, furnishings, cleaning products, personal care products, water damage, poor air duct systems and bioaerosols such as bacteria and mold.

-TERS experts are full trained and qualified to:
+TERS experts are fully trained and qualified to:

-- Identify indoor environmental conditions and contamination that are responsible for health risks to building occupants.
+- Identify indoor environmental conditions and contamination causing sick build syndrome.

-- Recommend and execute solutions for remediation that eliminate Sick Building Syndrome.
+- Recommend and execute solutions for air quality remediation that eliminate sick building syndrome.

 - Perform flood, sewage and water damage cleanup and repair.

 - Perform fire, smoke and soot damage repair and restoration.